-FEBRUARY Love is in the air with arrival of Valentine’s Day so watch out for special lovvie events.
+FEBRUARY Love is in the air with the arrival of Valentine’s Day so watch out for special lovvie events.
 Ready yourselves for Pancake Day races around London, one of the best being at the Guildhall in the City where the livery companies race and toss pancakes while wearing their very special traditional costumes!
 February also brings us the Chinese New Year, a big event in London, as we welcome the year of the Monkey.

-MARCH St Patrick’s Day is big all round the world and London is no exception as the Guinness flows and we have a huge parade and dancing and bands so get out that green outfit and join in the fun in Trafalgar Square.
+MARCH St Patrick’s Day is big all around the world and London is no exception as the Guinness flows and we have a huge parade and dancing and bands so get out that green outfit and join in the fun in Trafalgar Square.
 The 162nd annual Boat Race will see the river Thames and the local pubs full of cheers as the 2 crews zip past.

 January Shakespeare’s Globe kicks off 2016 with The Winter’s Tale.
 Eddie Izzard, perhaps one day Mayor of London, brings his Force Majeure Reloaded show to The Palace Theatre for an evening of surreal brilliant comedy.
 Acclaimed writer Caryl Churchill’s new play Escaped Alone opens at the Royal Court.
 Ralph Fiennes stars in Ibsen’s The Master Builder brought to the stage by David Hare at the Old Vic.

 February Hopefully not reflecting the weather, The Tempest opens at The Globe in their beautiful indoor Sam Wannamaker Playhouse.
 Former Friends star Matthew Perry brings his own play The End of Longing to the Playhouse theatre and also stars in it.
-The Dominion theatre stages War of the Worlds by H G Wells with a score by Jeff Wayne who will conduct a live orchestra – I wonder how they will portray the Martians!
+The Dominion theatre stages War of the Worlds by HG Wells with a score by Jeff Wayne who will conduct a live orchestra – I wonder how they will portray the Martians!
 The National Theatre brings us Ma Rainey’s Black Bottom, charting this blues singer’s struggles for recognition.
 Battlefield at the Young Vic is based on the Mahabharata, a dramatic tale of a family torn apart by a great war.

 March Charting the story of the famous record label, Motown the Musical at the Shaftesbury theatre will have you singing along.
 I’ve got tickets already for Les Blancs at the National, a powerful African story.
-One of last year’s most impressive, if disturbing, plays and performances returns to the stage at the Wyndham’s so don’t miss Denise Gough in People, Places and Things.
+One of last year’s most impressive, if disturbing, plays and performances return to the stage at the Wyndham’s so don’t miss Denise Gough in People, Places and Things.
 The Old Vic continues to showcase key British talent with Timothy Spall in the Caretaker.

 January One of my favourite painters is featured in a new show at the Royal Academy called Painting the Modern Garden: Monet to Matisse.
-Outside of the galleries the London Art Fair 2016 at the Business Design Centre Islington is a major event in the art calendar with over 100 galleries represented with modern and contemporary work.
-There are few other new openings this month so it’s time to catch a number which close soon, including The Taylor Wessing Photographic Portrait Prize show at the National Portrait Gallery, The World Goes Pop at the Tate Modern and Liotard at the Royal Academy.
+Outside of the galleries, the London Art Fair 2016 at the Business Design Centre Islington is a major event in the art calendar with over 100 galleries represented with modern and contemporary work.
+There are few other new openings this month so it’s time to catch a number which closes soon, including The Taylor Wessing Photographic Portrait Prize show at the National Portrait Gallery, The World Goes Pop at the Tate Modern and Liotard at the Royal Academy.

 February Delacroix and The Rise of Modern Art opens at the National Gallery.
 Vogue 100: A Century of Style can be seen at the National Portrait Gallery with beautiful photographs commissioned by the magazine since 1916.
 The Courtauld Gallery has 2 openings this month – Botticelli and the Treasures from the Hamilton Collection, including his drawings for Dante’s Divine Comedy.
 Their 2ndshow is Bruegel in Black and White: Three Grisailles Reunited, a rare chance to see these 3 paintings together.